 St. Edward’s also opens its doors throughout the year to various groups to hold meetings and events, extending our commitment to helping the wider community.
 From Anonymous Addiction group meetings, to groups such as The Pilot Club, Scouts organizations, Lancaster Chamber Singers, and the ALERT group within our own diocese, St. Edward’s enjoys being there for the community.

-COMMUNITY AID PA – In 2020 and the future, Community Aid has moved to accepting donations at their centers, versus a partner bin-centric model for collections.
+COMMUNITY AID PA – In 2022, Community Aid has moved to accepting donations at their centers, versus a partner bin-centric model for collections.
 At St. Edward’s, we can earn .06 cents per pound if we take the time to drop our soft goods (clothing, shoes) off at a donation center (there is one at the corner of Good Drive and Columbia Avenue, just a few miles from here) and give them our partner number (#40036).
 This helps us earn passive fundraising dollars to support social outreach.
-Please take the time to continue to support us, and the wider community, by bringing your donations to a Community Aid donation center and giving them the St. Edward’s partner number.
+Please take the time to continue to support us, and the wider community, by bringing your donations to a Community Aid donation center and giving them the St. Edward’s partner number #40036.
 We earn money on soft goods, only.

-CARE PACKAGES – The aim of this ministry is to reach out and connect with our young adults.
-We have 8 college-aged students that we send care packages to, over the course of their college year.
+CARE PACKAGES – The aim of this ministry is to reach out and connect with our young adults via sending care packages, and cards, over the course of their college year.
 It is a way that they know that their St. Edward’s family is thinking of them.

 CRISPUS ATTUCKS – In the past, when this organization was active in weekly food service to the homeless, St. Edward’s responded to their needs by preparing and serving balanced and healthy meals one Sunday per month.